DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

          :language: cpp
          :nocodelens:

-         Write code that assigns "apples" to the variable oranges, and "oranges" to the variable apples, then swaps their values.
+         Finish this program so that it assigns "apples" to the variable oranges,
+         and "oranges" to the variable apples, then swaps their values.
          Be sure to inclue any necessary headers.

-YOU MAY NOT HARDCODE YOUR SOLUTION.
+         Avoid 'hardcoding' your solution.
          ~~~~
          int main () {

              // DO NOT MODIFY ANYTHING BELOW THIS LINE.
-             cout << "Your solution had apples = " << apples << "and oranges = " << oranges << "." << endl; cout << "The correct solution has apples = apples, and oranges = oranges.";
+             cout << "Your solution had apples = " << apples
+                  << " and oranges = " << oranges << ".\n";
+             cout << "The correct solution has apples = apples, and oranges = oranges.";
          }